Western Electric Company-Tarheel Army Missile Plant: History

 The whole complex is spread over a 32-acre site, and has 23 buildings that once provided approximately 700,000 square feet of usable manufacturing and assembly space.
 Currently, the complex houses Good Samaritan Super Thrift Store.

+The site has become a “superfund” clean-up site since PFAS and other dangerous contaminants were found at and in the groundwater surrounding the site in east Burlington.
+Tests revealed PFOS, PFOA, PFBS, PFNA, and PFHxS in the analytical results.
+Local community advocates want the site’s cleanup to be done with neighbors’ best interests in mind.